Enter the total number of classes, the maximum value, and the minimum value into the calculator to determine the overall class width.

 - Next, determine the total number of classes.

 - Finally, calculate the class width.

 Finally, use the equation above to calculate the class width.

-The class width is the difference between the upper and lower bonds of a class or category.
-These upper and lower bounds are often referred to as the maximum and minimums.
+The class width is the difference between the upper and lower bounds of a class or category.
+These upper and lower bounds are often referred to as the maximums and minimums.

-Class width is calculated by subtracting the minimum value from the maximum value and dividing by the total number of classes.
+The class width is calculated by subtracting the minimum value from the maximum value and dividing it by the total number of classes.